 All probabilistic evaluations have an inherent level of uncertainty associated with their quantitative outcomes.
 However, the amount of uncertainty can vary depending on how well the risk impact of the finding can be modeled using available tools (e.g., Standardized Plant Analysis Risk (SPAR) models, SDP appendices).
 Findings that have a high level of uncertainty with their quantitative results, typically from a lack of confidence in the state-of-knowledge, can have variably different outcomes due to their sensitivity to assumptions made in the risk analysis.
 For example, if an initiating event frequency has a large uncertainty band and the mitigation capability to address this initiating event is expected to be unsuccessful (i.e., a high probability of failure), then any change in the point estimate of the initiating event frequency could result in a significant change in the overall outcome.
 In these situations a small change in frequency could drive different levels of regulatory response; thus challenging the staff to make a timely risk-informed decision.

 Deterministic evaluations also have an inherent level of uncertainty.
 The extent of this uncertainty is dependent on the community’s state-of-knowledge about the issue and the extent to which the finding has been anticipated and addressed explicitly in an existing SDP tool.
 For example, Appendix M has been used to assess the significance of FLEX findings when it was not appropriate to use IMC 0609 Appendix O, “Significance Determination Process for Mitigating Strategies and Spent Fuel Pool Instrumentation.”
-One reason for this was associated with the community’s state-of-knowledge of portable equipment reliability and ex-control room human reliability modeling. he use of Appendix M in this case allowed for efficient decision-making on these findings.
+One reason for this was associated with the community’s state-of-knowledge of portable equipment reliability and ex-control room human reliability modeling, which has been to a large extent addressed.
+The use of Appendix M in this case allowed for efficient decision-making on these findings.
 As an example related to the latter point, Appendix M has been used to address findings related to radioactive material transportation when IMC 0609 Appendix D, “Public Radiation Safety Significance Determination Process” did not specifically anticipate the issue.
 In particular, mis-packaging had not been anticipated as a potential performance deficiency, therefore Appendix D did not provide a way to assess the significance of the issue.
 In that instance, Appendix M provided the necessary guidance to assess the significance in parallel with the development of a new portion of Appendix D to deal with that category of performance deficiency.

 In developing a methodology to resolve these types of situations, the staff must consider that the main objective is to balance the desire for a realistic assessment that appropriately accounts for uncertainties with the need for timely decisions on regulatory response.